*** This Program is On Hold Until Further Notice ***

 Relay your interest to Wes as soon as possible. firstname.lastname@example.org

-We also offer a Saturday morning meditation class at the studio, as well as private lessons and seasonal weekend retreats.
+We also offer private lessons and seasonal weekend retreats.

 Philadelphia Weekend Schedule

 Fri 6-9 p.m.

 Sat 9 a.m. – 5 p.m.